AdrianTorjKobza/AI_Agents/MCP_Server/System_Scout/README.md

 # System Scout
-A lightweight MCP Server that gives AI Agents the ability to monitor local system performance.
 A lightweight Model Context Protocol (MCP) server that empowers AI Agents (e.g. Claude, Cursor) to monitor and diagnose your local system performance.

 ## Features